Age 11, Brantford Church (Ontario Hockey Federation)

 Scotiabank has committed $350,000 in partnership with the Hockey Diversity Alliance to the Hockey Canada Foundation Assist Fund.
 Scotiabank’s contribution directly supports BIPOC applicants, like the Sanchezes.

 Applications are now being accepted for the Hockey Canada Foundation Assist Fund.
-To apply, visit HockeyCanada.ca/AssistFund.
+To donate, visit HockeyCanada.ca/AssistFund.